anitapal1687/Users/readme.md

 Endpoints:
 1) /upload- POST- to upload csv file and save the data to database.
 2) /users- GET- to get all the user details.
 Different filters has been add like maximum salary, minimum salary, sorting.
+The default sorting is Id, and there is a custom sorting of Name, Login id, Salary, Date.
 3) /users/{id}- GET - to get the details of a particular user.
 4) /users/create - POST - to create a new user.
 5) /users- PUT- to update user details